NETL Celebrates Pittsburgh’s Bicentennial and a Shared History of Energy Innovation

 Post War Assignments Keep Pittsburgh on the Front Line of Innovation

-In the decades following the conclusion of WW II, and reflecting its tradition of responding to the nation’s most urgent needs, the work of the Pittsburgh-based energy researchers veered into areas beyond coal and energy.
+Reflecting its tradition of responding to the nation’s most urgent needs, the work of the Pittsburgh-based energy researchers veered into areas beyond coal and energy in the decades following the conclusion of WWII.
 Investigations into ignition, detonation, and combustion fed practical innovations from safer fuel tanks and stove burners to the design of spacecraft.
 As Americans turned their attention to the space race in the 1950s, Bureau of Mines personnel at the Explosive Research Centers kept Pittsburgh at the forefront of innovation, conducting leading research on solid rocket propellants, safe handling of liquid-hydrogen fuel, the behavior of explosives in conditions resembling the lunar atmosphere, and shielding to protect space vehicles against meteor impacts.

 By the mid-1970s, international situations and economics again pushed energy issues to the forefront.
 Pittsburgh responded.
 A major thrust of research work began that, by the first decade of the 21st Century, would have a major impact on the energy fortunes of western Pennsylvania.
 Work began on directionally deviated well-drilling techniques to enhance petroleum and natural gas recovery followed by a concentrated research project on a technique that became known as massive hydraulic fracturing.
 That work had much to do with the Marcellus Shale drilling work that dots Western Pennsylvania and led to the nation’s resurgence as an energy producer.